Run/Debug Configuration: Django Test

-Select this check box to have the previous content of the selected log skipped.|
+|Skip Content||Select this checkbox to have the previous content of the selected log skipped.|

 |Save console output to file||Select this checkbox to save the console output to the specified location.
 Type the path manually, or click the browse button and point to the desired location in the dialog that opens.|

 |Show console when a message is printed to standard output stream||Select this checkbox to activate the output console and bring it forward if an associated process writes to Standard.out.|

 |Show console when a message is printed to standard error stream||Select this checkbox to activate the output console and bring it forward if an associated process writes to Standard.err.|

 |Click this button to open the Edit Log Files Aliases dialog where you can select a new log entry and specify an alias for it.|

 |Click this button to edit the properties of the selected log file entry in the Edit Log Files Aliases dialog.|

 |Click this button to remove the selected log entry from the list.|

 |Click this button to edit the select log file entry.
 The button is available only when an entry is selected.|

-When you edit a run configuration (but not a run configuration template), you can specify the following options for it:
+When you edit a run configuration (but not a run configuration template), you can specify the following options:

 The tree view of run/debug configurations has a toolbar that helps you manage configurations available in your project as well as adjust default configurations templates.

 |Alt+Insert||Create a run/debug configuration.|

 |Alt+Delete||Delete the selected run/debug configuration.
 Note that you cannot delete default configurations.|

 |Ctrl+D||Create a copy of the selected run/debug configuration.
 Note that you create copies of default configurations.|

-|View and edit the default template for the selected run/debug configuration.
-The templates are used for newly created configurations.|
+|View and edit the template (that is, the default run/debug configuration settings).
+The templates are displayed under the Templates node and used for newly created configurations.|

 Move the selected run/debug configuration up and down in the list.